hpc-io/h5bench/dlio/README.md

 - Add support for drop_last customization.
 Currently, by default, all batches left after MPI ranks distribution are not processed.
 - Replace the use of `fork()` with `MPI_Comm_spawn()` when creating new processes, as using `fork()` with MPI may be unsafe
 - Test support for the Cache VOL connector.
+- Add support for checkpointing by saving the model to a hdf5 file.